 Independent producers seeking to establish a collaborative relationship with PBS Utah for the initiation of a project, or completion of a project already in production, are invited to submit proposals.
 Project proposals are accepted year round.

-A project budget, itemizing personnel, facilities and support requested from PBS Utah for completion of the project.
+- A project budget, itemizing personnel, facilities, and support requested from PBS Utah fro completion of the project.

 Independent producers are encouraged to craft these materials carefully since they will form the basis of initial consideration of the project.
 Producers may expect a response four to six weeks after the receipt of materials.